Włodzimierz Mazur

 Włodzimierz Mazur (18 April 1954 – 1 December 1988) was a Polish professional footballer who played as a striker.

-He played mostly for Zagłębie Sosnowiec and spent two seasons in France with Stade Rennais.
+He played mostly for Zagłębie Sosnowiec and spent two seasons in France with Rennes.
 He made 23 appearances scoring 2 goals for the Poland national team and was a participant at the 1978 FIFA World Cup.

 In 1988, he died suddenly at the age of 34.